YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 # Solution I

 A half-successful solution to the problem.
-Sections on problems below are in anti-chronological order.

 ## Highlight

 The types have been gotten right.
 The Eulidean Algorithm was implemented.

+Discussions below are in
+anti-chronological order: older issues are closer to the bottom of the page.

 ## Problem and the cause thereof